 Join the Bike Scouts community on Facebook to be one of the first to get invites for the Bike Scouts app!

 The Bike Scouts Project started in 2013, on the day that Typhoon Yolanda made landfall in the Philippines.
-What started as a simple post on social media sharing the idea of using bicycles to help give victims of the storm an alternative means of communication and access to critical emergency supplies turned into a full-scale response within 24-hours.
-After just another day of planning the very first Bike Scouts team was on the ground in Tacloban City on Leyte Island, in the Philippines.
+What started as a simple post on social media sharing the idea of using bicycles to help give victims of the storm an alternative means of communication and access to critical emergency supplies turned into a full-scale response.
+Within 24-hours after its launch the very first Bike Scouts team was on the ground in Tacloban City, around the province of Leyte, and on Samar Island in the Philippines.

 Today, the Bike Scouts is the only initiative of its kind that allows people and organizations to directly give help or make a positive difference.
 Using bicycles for mobility, the Bike Scouts ride where no one else will go.
-“We bring courage where it is needed, and hope where there is none.”
+“We bring courage where it is needed, and hope where there is none” in places that are most vulnerable and often unnoticed.

 The Bike Scouts Project is partnered with Goozam – a difference in first response, Decathlon, MovePH, WeRobotics, Philippine Flying Labs, SRDP Consulting, Project NOAH, RETT – Rapid Emergency Telecommunications Team, ZEDRU – Zion Emergency and Disaster Response Unit, Team Manila, The Council of Partners of UNOCHA, and Filinvest Lifemalls.